-Getting a new CRM system embedded in your business usually has a fairly black or white outcome – either it works or it doesn’t!
+Two key steps in getting a new CRM system are firstly, getting the software in place and secondly getting a CRM manager to oversee the set up and day-to-day admin.
+Ignore that second step at your peril.
 Often the reason for a project failure is not necessarily down to the software or your business, but not dedicating the right resource to getting things up and running.

-Depending on the size of your business this might be someone from the senior management team or it could be someone selected to do this with your full endorsement.
-It is important that this person has been given full support of the management, so that they are able to carry out their CRM project unhindered by roadblocks and constantly needing to request authorisation.
+Depending on the size of your business, this might be someone from the senior management team or it could be someone selected to do this with your full endorsement.
+It is important that this person has been given full support of the management.
+This way they are able to carry out their CRM project unhindered by roadblocks and constantly needing to request authorisation.

 Specific – Yes, moving all the data off spreadsheets into an online platform is a specific task.